edwardHujber/Blind-a-folder/README.rst

 Blind-a-folder
 ========
-A simple python script to blind and unblind data in a folder.
+A simple python3 script to blind and unblind data in a folder.

 How to use
 ------------------